 Authorship is to be listed as described for publications above with the exception that the designation "presented by ..." may be added.
-The text for the presentation itself is to be treated as a publication and is to receive the same checks and approval actions as for publications, with reasonable adaptations for the different format.

-4.5.5.3 Publication or Presentation Type 3
+4.5.5.3 Publication or presentation type 3

 The preparation and approval procedures for publications and presentations of results based on data from all field centers which do not address one of the main objectives of the ARIC Study are identical to those which do address one of these objectives.
 However, the listing of the authors can be different.
-For these publications, it is permissible, subject to the approval of the Steering Committee, for individual investigators to be listed as authors.
+For these publications, it is permissible for individual investigators to be listed as authors.
 The order of this listing follows guidelines consistent with those for other papers.
-Namely, the working group chairperson is listed as the lead author and this person recommends to the Steering Committee the order of the listing of the other authors.
+Namely, the working group chairperson is listed as the lead author with the other authors listed in the order that the lead author designates.
+Following the name listed, the words "for the ARIC Study Group" are added.

-4.5.5.4 Publication or Presentation Type 4
+4.5.5.4 Publication or presentation type 4

 The ARIC Study discourages the publication or presentation of results based on data from a single field center or from a collection of field centers that is less than the full dataset.
-Should this appear desirable for some reason, the nature of what is to be prepared and presented or published is to be reviewed and approved by the Steering Committee prior to its full development or submission.
+Should this appear desirable for some reason, the nature of what is to be prepared and presented or published will be submitted to the Publications Committee by way of manuscript proposal, clearly indicating therein, that the proposal incorporates plans for a manuscript using less than a full dataset.
+The Publications Committee will accept or reject the proposal or pass it on to the Steering Committee for decision if this is felt to be the best course of action.
+However, even if approved by the Publications Committee, the proposal (as with all manuscript proposals) will still require Steering Committee ratification.